kevinliu-bmb/MMTPy/example_data/README.md

 (citation: Elmadfa, I. (2012).
 Oesterreichischer Ernaehrungsbericht 2012.
 Vienna: 424.)

-***An example GC-MS metabolomics dataset is provided based on the study published by Leonard et al. (2021), which includes 10 samples of IBD cases and 10 samples of non-IBD controls and includes measurements from multiple timepoints.***
+***An example GC-MS metabolomics dataset is provided based on the study published by Leonard et al. (2021), which includes data from 10 samples of IBD cases and 10 samples of non-IBD controls at a single timepoint.***

-- metabolomic_data_with_rel_timepoints.csv
+- metabolomics_data.csv

 (citation: Leonard MM, Valitutti F, Karathia H, et al. Microbiome signatures of progression toward celiac disease onset in at-risk children in a longitudinal prospective cohort study.
 Proc Natl Acad Sci U S A. 2021;118(29):e2020322118. doi:10.1073/pnas.2020322118)